AbdulxoliqMirzayev/AbdulxoliqMirzayev/README.md

 - **Machine Learning Specialization** on Coursera (in progress): Gaining expertise in foundational and advanced machine learning techniques.
 - **Data Science and Programming Certifications**: Completed multiple certifications to strengthen my technical foundation.
 - **Participation in Urban Tech Hackathon**: Actively engaging in my first hackathon to gain experience in collaborative problem-solving.

-## 📫 Connect with Me
-I’m always open to new opportunities, collaborations, and discussions in the fields of AI, machine learning, and data science.
-Feel free to reach out via:
-- **LinkedIn**: [Your LinkedIn Profile Link]
-- **Email**: [Your Email Address]

 ---

 Thank you for visiting my GitHub profile!
 I’m excited to connect with other professionals and contribute to impactful projects.
 Let's create a data-driven future together! 🌐